There are two different types of tests that can be done to look for Down's syndrome during pregnancy - a screening test and a diagnostic test.

 It can be difficult to make a decision about having screening tests and diagnostic tests for Down's syndrome.
 You may find it helpful to talk to your midwife, your doctor and your friends and family.
 You should remember that only you can decide whether or not you want to have this test.
 Considering the following questions might be helpful:

-- If your screening test shows that there is a higher risk that the baby could be born with Down's syndrome, what would you do?
+- If your screening test shows that there is a higher chance that the baby could be born with Down's syndrome, what would you do?
 Would you want to go ahead with a diagnostic test knowing that there is a small risk of miscarriage or other complications?

 There are some women who feel that it is better for them not to have a Down's syndrome screening test in the first place.
-They know that they would not go through with a diagnostic test if they had a higher risk screening result because of the small risk of miscarriage and the possibility that the baby that is miscarried might be healthy.
+They know that they would not go through with a diagnostic test if they had a higher chance screening result because of the small risk of miscarriage and the possibility that the baby that is miscarried might be healthy.
 Other women know that they would not consider a termination of pregnancy as an option if a diagnostic test showed that the baby did have Down's syndrome.

 Equally, other women decide that, on balance, they are willing to accept the small risk of miscarriage or other complications of a diagnostic test in order that they have the definite information about whether or not the baby has Down's syndrome.
 They are then able to consider their options before the baby is born.